fbpx

 Miragaia

-Miragaia, which once lay beyond the Porto suburbs‘ city walls, is located to the west of the city center.
-With its brightly colored, closed homes and winding alleyways lined with laundry, the neighborhood gives the impression of being an expansion of the Ribeira.
+Miragaia, which once lay beyond the Porto suburbs’ city walls, is located to the west of the city center.
+With its brightly colored homes and winding alleyways the neighborhood gives the impression of being an expansion of the Ribeira.

 A very picturesque part of the city.
 The colorful houses here were built below the level of the River Douro, where the beach served as a medieval shipyard where boats were built to discover the new world.
-Nowadays, houses are protected by a large wall and the upper floors of these houses are built over arches, giving this area of Porto a very unique ambiance.
+Nowadays, houses are protected by a large wall and the upper floors are built over arches, giving this area of Porto a unique ambiance.

 A former Medieval shipyard, Miragaia served as the center of Porto’s Jewish and Armenian communities.
 With its labyrinth and stairway alleys, Miragaia originally housed the medieval Jewish quarter.
 This part of town remains part of the historic past of Porto, including a portion of the city’s once-protective 14th-century walls.
-These steep streets are lined with both traditional tascas (taverns) and creative gastropubs, so you’ll get good exercise while exploring them.
+These steep streets are lined with both traditional tascas (typical Portuguese eateries) and creative gastropubs, but you’ll get good exercise while exploring them.

 This district has a bohemian character with secret backyard cafes and breathtaking vistas where you can meet with locals for beers at sunset.
-Additionally, some affordable guesthouses and hostels provide themed rooms and there is local artwork on exhibit to highlight the uniqueness of the area.
+Also, some affordable guesthouses and hostels provide themed rooms, and there is local artwork on exhibit highlighting the area’s uniqueness.
 With charming restaurants, the infamous Church of São Pedro is the centerpiece of the neighborhood.
 Less busy than Ribeira and Baixa, here could prove to be a great location for families.
 In short, Miragia is a neighborhood that allows you to take in the rich history of Porto.

 Bonfim

-Bonfim is one of the coolest neighborhoods in Porto, according to The Guardian.
-The neighborhood owes much of its character to its early 20th-century townhouses.
+Bonfim, one of the coolest neighborhoods in Porto, owes much of its character to its early 20th-century townhouses.
 With city center prices continually on the rise, this district has become the place for the young, creative crowds of the city, while still retaining its older generation of Portuguese residents.
-With a metro line close to the airport and the train station close by, there are great transport links.
+With a metro line close to the airport and the train station close by, there are great transport links to get around easily.

 Make your way to Bonfim, which is connected to the riverbank by a funicular, if you want to escape the tourist crowds.
 This calm residential district, which is home to a mix of elderly people and students who enjoy less expensive accommodation, is located east of Porto’s liveliest neighborhoods, Ribeira and Baixa.
 This corner of the city has a very local vibe, although the district is gentrifying slowly.
 You’ll be able to find cozy craft beer taverns and hipster coffee shops are just starting to appear, providing a more modern trendy vibe to this part of town.